bgaj203/gitlab-runners/README.md

 Yes - because:
 * By having your entire runner build in an ASG you are making your runner provisioning production-grade because it is IaC (built with code)
 * When you end up with runner sprawl, the prospect of updating all runners is much less daunting if they are all built with IaC
 * the dispatcher node should be in a single instance ASG for warm HA (respawn on death).
-However, it would also benefit from all the other features of this template including repulling the latest AMI, latest patches and latest runner version upon a simple CF stack update.
+* It benefits from all the other features of this template including maintenance by repulling the latest AMI, latest patches and latest runner version upon a simple CF stack update.
 * Docker-machine should be able to be completely replaced by a well tuned ASG housing the plain docker executor.